slowkow/hlabud/README.md

     ## 4 DQB1*05:01:01:04 --------------------------------------------------------------------------------…
     ## 5 DQB1*05:01:01:05 --------------------------------------------------------------------------------…

-And we also get a one-hot encoded matrix with one column for each amino acid at each position:
+And we get a one-hot encoded matrix with one column for each amino acid at each position:

 ``` r
 al$onehot[1:5,1:5]